 - 1 tablespoon salt

-- 1 medium-sized head of cauliflower
+- 1 medium-sized head cauliflower

-Meanwhile, separate the cauliflower florets.
+- Meanwhile, separate the cauliflower into florets.

-Seal the jars tightly and let them cool.
+- Seal the jars tightly and let them cool.
 Store them in a cool, dark place for a couple of weeks, and they're ready for use.